 Toshiba 50-inch 4K Ultra HD LED TV

-Although it’s a smart TV, it has a simple and clean menu structure and remote with only a few buttons that are easy to use for most seniors.
+Although it’s a smart TV, it has a simple and clean menu structure and a remote with only a few buttons that are easy to use for most seniors.
 It features excellent picture quality with an outstanding contrast ratio (thanks to the Dolby Vision HDR technology).
 You can easily connect it to Alexa, so seniors can control the TV with their own voice without having to touch the remote.

 The built-in speakers have a pretty good sound quality but if you still need to enhance it you can easily connect an external soundbar or headphones to the TV.
 While it’s true that it’s more expensive than the Spectre model, it’s still a great value for the price.

 TVs with OLED screens are pricey but they’ll give you the best contrast ratio (practically infinite) because they use a different technology than regular LED screens: OLED panels contain self-lightening pixels (Organic Light-Emitting Diodes) that can be controlled individually.
 In contrast, the pixels of regular LED screens are illuminated by a backlight.
 That’s the reason why OLED TVs offer crystal clear, superior picture quality.

 Because of the excellent contrast ratio, there’s no question that the vast majority of visually impaired seniors would have a better experience with OLED TVs.
 However, if you’re on a budget, just go with a normal LED TV and tweak the picture settings as you’ve read in the first part of the article.

 This is a highly popular model with amazing picture and sound quality, artificial intelligence, and Google Assistant so seniors can use their voice to control the TV.